Go Back Email Link

 Calories: 177kcalCarbohydrates: 24gProtein: 3gFat: 9gSaturated Fat: 3gPolyunsaturated Fat: 1gMonounsaturated Fat: 3gTrans Fat: 0.2gCholesterol: 11mgSodium: 34mgPotassium: 104mgFiber: 2gSugar: 16gVitamin A: 126IUCalcium: 17mgIron: 1mg

-Keyword baked goods, Chocolate, classics, cookies, kid friendly, no bake, oatmeal, peanut butter
+Keyword baked goods, Chocolate, classics, cookies, kid friendly, no bake, oatmeal, peanut butter, quick

 Tried this recipe?Let us know how it was!